top of page

 Brief description of the installed 407 cui Vari-Lift engine

-This 407 cui Vari-Lift engine knows no such compromise.
-It has unique dynamics.
-Even after 16 years, it still gives me a thrill when the rocker arms switch to full stroke at around 3500 rpm under full load and the engine tells me in no uncertain terms: Boy, here we go.
-But the real strength of this engine lies in the fact that it can be dropped to an idle speed of 600 rpm with the 4th gear engaged and without having to touch the clutch pedal.
-You then roll along at exactly 29.2 km/h, just like that.
+This 407 cui Vari-Lift engine possesses unique dynamics.
+Alberto Keel, the inventor of this variable valve timing system, describes the engine’s characteristics with the following words: “Even after 16 years, it’s still impressive to me when the rocker arms switch to full lift under full load at around 3,500 RPM and the engine unmistakably tells me: ‘Hey, here we go.’
+But the true strength of this engine lies in the fact that this vehicle can be allowed to drop to an idle speed of 600 rpm—with 4th gear engaged and without having to touch the clutch pedal.
+You then coast along at exactly 29.2 km/h, just like that.”

 Additional set of Vari-Lift rockers encluding 1 set of Edelbrock 87cc heads